yoavnir/specs2016/specs/docs/basicspec.md

 * A range of fields, such as `fields 5` or `f5-7`, where fields are separated by exactly one `fieldseparator` characters -- a tab by default.
 The field indexing is 1-based.
 Negative indexes can be used here as well.
 * **TODclock** - a 64-bit formatted timestamp, giving microseconds since the Unix epoch.
 * **DTODclock** - a 64-bit formatted timestamp, giving microseconds since the Unix epoch.
 The difference is that TODclock shows the time when this run of *specs* begun, while DTODclock gives the time of producing the current record.
 * **NUMBER** - A record counter as a 10-digit decimal number.
+Read more about expressions on the [Arithmetic-Logical Unit](alu.md) page.
 * **TIMEDIFF** - an 8-char decimal number indicating the number of seconds since the invocation of the program.
 * An **ID** keyword followed by a previously defined **FieldIdentifier**.
-* The **NUMBER** keyword used as a counter for processed records.
 * The **PRINT** keyword followed by a calculated expression
 * A string literal, optionally enclosed by delimiters, such as `/TODclock/` or `'NUMBER'`.
-Note that to include the single quotes on the command line requires you to enclose them in double quotes.
+Note that to include the single quotes on the Unix command line requires you to enclose them in double quotes.
 * A **SUBSTring** of another InputSource.

 *SUBSTring* is formatted as follows: